 All payments to Graduate students require the approval of the Office of Graduate and Professional Education.

-All Graduate Students (full-time and part-time) must be paid on semi-monthly payroll.
-In fall and spring, students are paid on a PAF if tuition is connected to the payment.
-If there is no tuition connected to the work, graduate students are paid semi-monthly using the electronic Graduate Student non-Contract Pay Form.
-In Summer and Winter Sessions, all payments to Graduate Students must be processed using the Graduate Student non- Contract Pay Form.
+All Graduate Students (full-time and part-time) are paid on semi-monthly payroll.
+In fall and spring, students are paid on a JED if tuition is connected to the payment.
+If there is no tuition connected to the work, graduate students are paid semi-monthly using Time and Attendance Additional Assignment Form.
 All graduate students must use direct deposit for their salary payments.

-Graduate students who are less than half-time or any graduate student paid during a time when not attending classes (except winter session and spring break) are subject to all payroll taxes, including FICA and Medicare.
+Graduate students who are less than half-time or any graduate student paid during a time when not attending classes are subject to all payroll taxes, including FICA and Medicare.